Dead Island: Sequels

 On 7 August 2013, Deep Silver announced a new game titled Dead Island: Epidemic.
 As a MOBA (multiplayer online battle arena) game, Epidemic had three teams of players battling one another for survival while facing the hordes of undead that inhabit the series.
 On 19 May 2014, Epidemic was released through Steam early access, allowing players to actively participate in the final development stage of the game, reporting bugs and issues within the game so that the release is polished.
 Epidemic was a free-to-play title.
 In 2015, the game was cancelled during the open beta phase.

 On 9 June 2014, Dead Island 2 was announced during the PlayStation E3 press conference.
 Unlike the somber trailer, the new title's trailer is vibrant and comedic similar to the Dead Rising series.
 The game was in development by Yager Development, before moving to Sumo Digital.
-It is now being developed by Dambuster Studios, and was officially released on April 21, 2023.
+It was then moved to Dambuster Studios, and was officially released on April 21, 2023.

 On 1 July 2014, Escape Dead Island was announced.
 The game was developed by Fatshark and was released in November 2014 for PlayStation 3, Xbox 360, and Microsoft Windows.